Baidya

-Baidya or Vaidya is a Hindu community located in Bengal.
-Baidyas, a caste (jāti) of Ayurvedic physicians, have long had pre-eminence in society alongside Brahmins and Kayasthas.
+Baidya or Vaidya is a Bengali Hindu community located in the Bengal region of Indian subcontinent.
+A caste (jāti) of Ayurvedic physicians, the Baidyas have long had pre-eminence in society alongside Brahmins and Kayasthas.
 In the colonial era, the Bhadraloks were drawn primarily, but not exclusively, from these three upper castes, who continue to maintain a collective hegemony in West Bengal.

 Etymology

 The terms Baidya means a physician in the Bengali and Sanskrit languages.
 Bengal is the only place where they formed a caste or rather, a jati.

 Origins

 The origins of Baidyas remain surrounded by a wide variety of overlapping and sometimes contradictory myths, and are heavily contested.
-Aside from Upapuraṇas and two genealogies(Kulajis), premodern Bengali literature does not discuss details of the caste's origins; no literature from outside the region discuss them either.
-The semi-legendary Ambastha connection of Baidyas who mostly held to be of a Kshatriya origin in Hindu scriptures is tenuous.
+Aside from Upapuranas and two genealogies (Kulajis), premodern Bengali literature does not discuss details of the caste's origins, nor do any old and authentic Smritis.
+The community claims a descent from the semi-legendary Ambashthas, mostly believed to be of Kshatriya origin in Hindu scriptures, but such connections are tenuous.

-It is plausible the Baidyas had some link with Vaidyas of S. India; inscriptions of the Senas mentions migrations from Karnat and other places.
+It is plausible the Baidyas had some link with Vaidyas of South India; inscriptions of the Sena dynasty mention migrations from Karnat and other places.
 The Talamanchi plates of Vikramaditya I (c.
-660 CE) were drafted by one Vajravarman, described as an illustrious Vaidya.
-Three South Indian inscriptions of the Pandyas (c. late 8th century) note the Vaidya-kula (trans.
-"Vaidya clan" /"Vaidya family") to be Brahmins, famed for expertise in music and Sastras; one of them served in the dual roles of War-General and Prime Minister.
+660 CE) were drafted by one Vajravarman, described as an "illustrious Vaidya"; besides, three South Indian inscriptions of the Pandyas (c. late 8th century) note the Vaidya-kula (trans.
+"Vaidya clan" /"Vaidya family") to be Brahmins, famed for expertise in music and Sastras, and one of them was noted to have served in the dual roles of War-General and Prime Minister.